Workplace Safety Training: Topics & Tips for Employees

-Many workers need an official Department of Labor (DOL) card to stay compliant with OSHA standards, and the only way to get a DOL card is by completing an OSHA Outreach training program.
-It consists of 10-hour and 30-hour courses that provide either basic or advanced knowledge and training about workplace safety.
+Many workers need an official Department of Labor (DOL) card to stay compliant with OSHA standards, and the only way to get a DOL card is by completing an OSHA outreach training program.
+It consists of 10-hour and 30-hour courses that provide basic or advanced knowledge and training about workplace safety.

 However, many workers don’t need an official DOL card, and all they need for staying compliant with OSHA standards is a proper training program that teaches them how to stay safe while working.
 Depending on the specific responsibilities of an employee, employers must provide them with training related to their operations on the worksite.

 Why do Safety Training?